 To further that effort, the Select Board hired a Community Policing Consultant, Curtiss Reed executive director of the Vermont Partnership for Fairness and Diversity, in May of 2020.
-That led to a series of public meetings, the creation of a new Town vision and police mission statement, and the creation of a Community Policing Advisory Review Board.
+That led to a series of public meetings, the creation of a new Town of Bennington vision and Bennington Police Department mission statements, and the creation of a Community Policing Advisory Review Board.
 That work has resulted in the updating of numerous police policies through a process that included dozens of members of the community in collaboration with the Select Board and Police Department that have now been completed and are available here.

 - Body Worn Cameras

 - Domestic Violence Investigations

 - Employee Nepotism and Fraternization